juancarlospaco/cpython/README.md

 - 1 Dependency only.
 - 1 Nim module per 1 Python module.
-- Compatible with ARC, ORC, `strictFuncs`.
 - Module files are <200 lines each of pure Nim code.
+- Compatible with ARC and ORC deterministic memory nanagement.
 - Enforces real strong inferred static typing with UFCS for Python.
 - Same API as Python StdLib, same function names, same argument names.
 - Use the vanilla official Python StdLib that you already know by memory.